-6.6.2.a Development of Milestones
+6.6.2.a Development of Numeric Milestones

 As described above, the purpose of developing milestones is to set enforceable targets to assess physical progress towards meeting requirements over a multiple-year period.
-For the purposes of the IP, milestones were developed and set at the major basin level (i.e., for the Anacostia, Potomac, and Rock Creek basins).
-Setting milestones at the major basin level meets several goals of the IP.
-First, setting milestones at the major basin level is consistent with the consolidated nature of the IP.
+For the purposes of the IP, numeric milestones were developed and set for the entire MS4 area, with estimates of expected implementation at the major basin level (i.e., for the Anacostia, Potomac, and Rock Creek basins).
+Setting numeric milestones for the entire MS4 meets several goals of the IP.
+First, setting milestones for the entire MS4 is consistent with the consolidated nature of the IP.
 The Consolidated TMDL IP consists of a plan to meet 518 individual MS4 WLAs (annual, seasonal, monthly, daily) for 22 different pollutants9 in 44 different waterbody segments, but setting and reporting on enforceable milestones for each of these WLAs is impractical.
 Instead, developing and evaluating milestones that show consolidated progress in meeting all WLAs is easier to track, present, and understand.
-In addition, the inherent uncertainties in the spatial and temporal projections of development and re-development (which are the main drivers of BMP implementation) limit the ability to set meaningful milestones at the smaller basin level.
-Setting milestones at this smaller basin level (tributaries, impaired segments, etc.), with the inherent uncertainty of when and where BMP implementation will occur, would require such a degree of conservatism that any milestones set at this level would not be reflective of what was needed to meet WLAs by the dates projected by the modeling.
+In addition, the inherent uncertainties in the spatial and temporal projections of development and re-development (which are the main drivers of BMP implementation) limit the ability to set meaningful milestones at the watershed or subwatershed level.
+Setting milestones at these smaller levels, with the inherent uncertainty of when and where BMP implementation will occur, would require such a degree of conservatism that any milestones set at these levels would not be reflective of what was needed to meet WLAs by the dates projected by the modeling.
+Estimates have been developed for each of the major basins to illustrate where DOEE anticipates implementation to occur while still providing flexibility to account for the temporal and spatial uncertainty involved in these forecasts.

 Different types of milestones were generated for the IP for different implementation timeframes.
-Milestones developed for the time period 2016-2040 were based on area controlled by stormwater BMPs; in contrast, milestones developed for the time period 2041-2154 were based on load reduced by stormwater BMPs.
+Numeric milestones developed for the time period 2016-2040 were based on area controlled by stormwater BMPs; in contrast, milestones developed for the time period 2041-2154 were based on load reduced by stormwater BMPs.
 The methodology used for setting these milestones, and the reasoning behind the methodology, is described below.

-2016-2040 Milestones
+2016-2040 Numeric Milestones

-For the time period from 2016-2040, milestones were set based on projections of area controlled by stormwater BMPs.
+For the time period from 2016-2040, numeric milestones were set based on projections of area controlled by stormwater BMPs.
 The area controlled for each 5-year increment from 2016-2040 was calculated for each major basin using the IP Modeling Tool, and these results were averaged to create the long-term average from 2016-2040.
 Using the long-term average rate over the time period of 2016-2040 (instead of the specific projections from the modeling for each 5-year time period) helps to smooth out the expected year-to-year differences projected in the modeling.
 Thus, differences in what actually occurs year-to-year versus what was predicted by the modeling should not impact the ability to achieve milestones, so long as the actual implementation does not deviate significantly from the long-term projected average over a given 5-year timeframe.
-Milestones are established cumulatively; thus, the 2025 milestone is reflective of the amount of area projected to be controlled from 2016 to 2020, plus the amount of area projected to be controlled from 2016 to 2020.
+Milestones are established cumulatively; thus, the 2025 numeric milestone is reflective of the amount of area projected to be controlled from 2016 to 2020, plus the amount of area projected to be controlled from 2021 to 2025.